 In 2017, in most situations, concurrent MKI surveys would be separated by 100s of kilometres.
 Based on the locations of MKI AOIs in the Northeast Newfoundland Slope Project Area (LGL 2017a) and the Labrador Sea Project Area (LGL 2017b), the minimum separation distance between AOIs is ~45 km.
 The cumulative effects of seismic sound on fish and fish habitat, fisheries, seabirds, marine mammals, sea turtles, species at risk and sensitive areas are predicted to be not significant.
 However, there are uncertainties regarding this prediction-particularly regarding effects of masking and disturbance on marine mammals from sound produced during multiple seismic surveys.
 As discussed in the original EA, negative effects (auditory, physical, and behavioural) on key sensitive VECs, such as marine mammals, appear unlikely beyond a localized area from the sound source.
-In addition, all programs will use mitigation measures such as ramp-ups, delayed startups, and shutdowns of the airgun arrays as well as spatial separation between seismic surveys.
-Thus, it seems likely that while some animals may receive sound from multiple seismic programs, the current prediction is that no significant residual effects will result.
+In addition, all programs will use mitigation measures such as ramp-ups, delayed startups, and shutdowns of the airgun arrays as well as spatial separation between seismic programs, the current prediction is that no significant residual effects will result.
 The level of confidence associated with this prediction is rated as medium.